Silejonu/bash_loading_animations/README.md

 ## Include a loading animation in your script

-Add the code between the two blocks that look like this to the top of your script:
+1. Add the animation(s) you like to the top of your script (you can safely remove the lines of the animations you're not interested in).

+2. Add the code written between these blocks:
 ```
 #%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%#
 #%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%#